 Realizes he can pretend he doesn’t hear you if you can never get a word in

 Our house sometimes resembles an elaborate musical where only one member of the cast has read the songbook.
 Besides enjoying the sound of his own voice, Sprout’s also realized that he “can’t hear” us if he’s never quiet.
 I want to respect him and not interrupt, but getting a word in edgewise is often impossible.
 Even when you think he’s done, he takes a breath and announces, “The next song is starting!”
 What are you, a jukebox?

 Realizes that if we’re laughing, it’s hard for us to be mad

 The other night, he was supposed to be getting ready for bed.
 Instead, we were stuck in the post-dinner, pre-bedtime lull.
 In the midst of that, he picked up a chair and started yelling, “I’m running around with a chair!”
-It was so patently absurd that both Chris and I started laughing.
+It was so patently absurd that both my husband and I started laughing.
 What else were we going to do?

 Uses the word “literally” correctly.